What are Sentinel Landscapes?

 Sentinel Landscapes are working or natural lands important to the Nation’s defense mission – places where preserving the working and rural character of key landscapes strengthens the economies of farms, ranches, and forests; conserves habitat and natural resources; and protects vital test and training missions conducted on those military installations that anchor such landscapes.

 The U.S. Departments of Agriculture (USDA), Defense (DoD), and the Interior (DOI) established the Sentinel Landscapes Partnership through a Memorandum of Understanding in 2013.
-The Partnership is a nationwide Federal, local and private collaboration dedicated to promoting natural resource sustainability and the preservation of agricultural and conservation land uses in areas surrounding military installations.
+The Partnership is a nationwide Federal, state, local and private collaboration dedicated to promoting natural resource sustainability and the preservation of agricultural and conservation land uses in areas surrounding military installations.
 Agencies from the three Departments coordinate the Partnership at the national level through the Sentinel Landscapes Federal Coordination Committee (FCC).

 The Sentinel Landscapes Partnership seeks to recognize and incentivize landowners to continue maintaining these landscapes in ways that contribute to the nation’s defense.
 Where shared interests can be identified within a Landscape, the Partnership coordinates mutually beneficial programs and strategies to preserve, enhance or protect habitat and working lands near military installations in order to reduce, prevent or eliminate restrictions due to incompatible development that inhibit military testing and training.

-Priorities, engagement, and accomplishments differ dramatically across the six Sentinel Landscapes.
+Priorities, engagement, and accomplishments differ dramatically across the seven Sentinel Landscapes.
 Despite these differences, all locations fulfill the three core requirements for a Sentinel Landscape as defined by the FCC.
 To become a Sentinel Landscape, the FCC requires that a proposed Landscape have:

 - An anchor military installation with a military mission that benefits from compatible land uses outside of the installation’s boundaries;